webbingbrasil/filament-maps/README.md

 }
 ```

-> The `setUp` method is called on boot of the widget.
+> The `setUp` method is called on `mount` of the widget.
 See [livewire lifecycle hooks](https://laravel-livewire.com/docs/2.x/lifecycle-hooks) for more information.

 ### Global Configuration